woanware/LogViewer/help.md

 ## Copy Line

 The selected line's contents can be copied to the clipboard via the list context menu.
 There is a maximum limit of 10000 lines

+## Context Lines

+To show context around a match, the searches can be configured (Tools->Configuration) to show a user configurable number of lines before and after a search match.